dhis2/app-hub/README.md

 AWS_SECRET_ACCESS_KEY
 AWS_BUCKET_NAME

-#EB will inject these so no need to set them manually in EB Environments
+#EBS will inject these so no need to set them manually in EBS Environments
 RDS_HOSTNAME
 RDS_USERNAME
 RDS_PASSWORD